 The Job Monitor displays the jobs in the queue for the scheduler determined by your selection of a cluster profile.
-Open the Job Monitor from the MATLAB® desktop on the Home tab in the Environment section, by clicking Parallel > Monitor Jobs.
+Open the Job Monitor from the MATLAB® desktop on the Home tab in the Environment section, by selecting Parallel > Monitor Jobs.

 The job monitor lists all the jobs that exist for the cluster specified in the selected profile.
 You can choose any one of your profiles (those available in your current session Cluster Profile Manager), and whether to display jobs from all users or only your own jobs.